Data Science Technology

 Fundamental relational Database theory and practice acquired through the first Database course during the bachelor degree is necessary, while it is recommended familiarity with Algorithms and Data Structures.

-The course will treat in depth the physical design of relational DBMS, so to give to the students the ability to properly tune in terms of performance a relational database; furthermore it will give an overview of the most recent alternatives to relational systems explaining the proper use cases for each of them.
+The course will treat in depth the physical design of relational DBMS, so to give to the students the ability to properly tune in terms of performance a relational database; furthermore it will give a broad overview of the most recent alternatives to relational systems explaining the proper use cases for each of them.

 Shamkant B. Navathe Ramez A. Elmasri.
 Fundamentals of Database Systems.
 Pearson, 7^th edition, 2016.